TikTok overhauls privacy settings for its teenage users

 - Age 16-17: The default setting for TikTok’s Duet and Stitch tools for this age group will now be set to friends, though 16- and 17-year-old users can manually change this setting to allow others to use those tools on their videos again.
 Likewise, 16- and 17-year-old users will now have the setting allowing others to download their videos set to off by default, although they can choose to turn the download ability back on again.

 All the changes above are effective today.
 Announcing the moves in a blog post, TikTok said the changes will drive “higher default standards for user privacy and safety.”
-Unlike other social media platforms, a huge number of TikTok’s users are below the age of 19, which means today’s changes will affect a large portion of the company’s userbase.
+Unlike other social media platforms, a huge number of TikTok’s users are below the age of 19, which means today’s changes will affect a large portion of the company’s user base.
 A July 2020 report from Statista says 32.5% of TikTok users are between the ages of 10 and 19.